40 Overused Clichés That Will Destroy Your Content

 - top of mind

-Stay tuned for Part 2 of overused clichés.
+Read Part 2 of overused clichés at 50 Overused Buzzwords That Will Destroy Your Writing.
 What other annoying phrases, overused clichés or buzzwords irritate you?
 Used any of them?
 Hate to admit it, but I am so guilty.
-Comment below please.
+Comment below, please.